Koohori/IGCSESN/History/4_Birth_of_USSR.md

 	* Trotsky and Stalin stayed quiet and went along with the decision to not publish the testament
 * Defeat of Trotsky
 	* seen as the most likely to win power struggle
-	* Stalin, Kamenev, and Zinoviev formed anti-Trotsky alliance supporting the NEP
+	* Stalin, Kamenev, Bukharin and Zinoviev formed anti-Trotsky alliance supporting the NEP
 	* alliance dominated the party
 	* Trotsky's disagreements with Lenin was highlighted in speeches and articles
 	* Claimed that Trotsky exaggerated his role in Oct Revolution